a-hariti/gmail-thread-progressbar/README.md

 # Gmail Progress Bar Extension

-A Chrome extension that enhances Gmail by adding a visual progress bar to email conversations, helping users track their position within email threads.
+A Chrome extension that adds a sleek progress bar to Gmail conversations, helping you track your position while reading through email threads.

 ## Features

+- Clean and minimal progress bar that matches Gmail's design
-- Visual progress bar showing current position in email threads
+- Automatically appears only in email threads
-- Email count indicator (e.g., "Email 3 of 10")
-- Seamless integration with Gmail's interface
-- Real-time updates as you scroll through conversations
+- Updates smoothly as you scroll through conversations
+- Integrates seamlessly with Gmail's interface
-- Lightweight and performant
+- Lightweight with minimal performance impact
+- Works with expanded/collapsed emails

+## How it Works

+The extension adds a thin progress bar at the top of Gmail threads that:
+- Mirrors the scroll position of the conversation
+- Shows your current position in the thread
+- Updates in real-time as you scroll
+- Automatically appears/disappears when entering/leaving threads

 ## Installation